Editor’s Note: This review has been republished. It originally posted with the rest of our reviews and coverage at Fantastic Fest last September.

-Seemingly from outer space (Australia, really) comes Science Fiction Volume One: The Osiris Child.
-This lost ’80s era space opera is a fresh of breath air that comes at a time when one doesn’t see this kind of film too often.
+Seemingly from outer space (Australia, really) comes The Osiris Child: Science Fiction Volume One.
+This lost ’80s era space opera is a breath of fresh air that comes at a time when one doesn’t see this kind of film too often.
 Furthermore, it’s not of the post-apocalyptic variety, which also adds a refreshing angle.
-What starts as a slow build, Shane Abbess‘ ambitious sci-fi gem quickly picks up speed and never looks back.
+What starts as a slow build, Shane Abbess‘ stellar and ambitious sci-fi gem quickly picks up speed and never looks back.

 Abbess’ feature has many strengths, and right out of the gates the visuals simply sing with a slick and refined production design.
 Abbess and co-writer Brian Cachia succeed at impressive world building, and, like the music (also from Cachia), it’s big.
 This story about a government conglomerate, EXOr, colonizing planets is kicked off when one of their secret facilities is in danger of wiping out an entire planet in 24 hours (which include colonists, and the prison labor camps that built much of it).
 Also, the prison was a cover for some secret R&D efforts to make terraforming more economical.
 In short, they created monsters, and those monsters got out.
 Bad, meet worse.